Andy-P/RecurrentNN.jl/README.md

 # RecurrentNN.jl

-RecurrentNN.jl is a Julia language package based on Andrej Karpathy's excellent [RecurrentJS](http://cs.stanford.edu/people/karpathy/recurrentjs) library in javascript.
-As per the original it implements:
+RecurrentNN.jl is a Julia language package originally based on Andrej Karpathy's excellent [RecurrentJS](http://cs.stanford.edu/people/karpathy/recurrentjs) library in javascript.
+It implements:

 - Deep **Recurrent Neural Networks** (RNN)
 - **Long Short-Term Memory networks** (LSTM)
+- **Gated Recurrent Neural Networks** (GRU)
 - In fact, the library is more general because it has functionality to construct arbitrary **expression graphs** over which the library can perform **automatic differentiation** similar to what you may find in Theano for Python, or in Torch etc. Currently, the code uses this very general functionality to implement RNN/LSTM, but one can build arbitrary Neural Networks and do automatic backprop.

 ## Online demo of original library in javascript